zachleat/squirminal/README.md

 * [MIT](./LICENSE)

 <!--
+TODO
-TODO focus jump bug when margin-bottom: 120vh
+* focus jump bug when margin-bottom: 120vh
+* skip to question #___, save state for previous questions
+* hide the next form until the animation finishes
 -->